bjodah/symcxx/README.rst

    :target: http://hera.physchem.kth.se/~symcxx/branches/master/htmlcov
    :alt: coverage

-`SymCXX <https://github.com/bjodah/symcxx>`_ is an experimental Python package for symbolic manipulation with limited scope (as in minimal).
+`SymCXX <https://github.com/bjodah/symcxx>`_ is an *experimental* Python package for symbolic manipulation with limited scope (as in minimal).
 It tries to stay compatible with the API of `SymPy <http://www.sympy.org>`_.
-It's main goal is to off a faster version of SymPy's lambdify / SymEngine's Lambdify
+It's main goal is to explore designs of SymPy's lambdify / SymEngine's Lambdify functionality.

 The capabilities include: